David M. Lapola – Principal Investigator

 Researcher for the Center for Meteorological and Climatic Research Applied to Agriculture (CEPAGRI) of the Campinas University (UNICAMP).
 Ecologist graduated from the São Paulo State University (UNESP) – Rio Claro, with a Masters in Meteorology from the National Institute for Space Research (INPE) and a PhD in Earth System Modelling from the Max Planck Institute/Kassel University, Germany.
 Conducts research in Global Change Ecology.

-Eráclito R. Sousa Neto – Executive manager of LabTerra e AmazonFACE
+Eráclito R. Sousa Neto – Executive manager of LabTerra and AmazonFACE

 Biologist with more than 20 years of experience in studies on carbon and nitrogen dynamics (biogeochemical cycles) in natural and agricultural environments.
 Extensive experience in field experiments and analysis on issues related to climate and environmental changes.